 A question that arises regularly from people in recovery from an eating disorder (ED) is in respect to issues around body metabolism, in terms of what it is; what hypermetabolism is; whether they have ‘broken’ their metabolism and what it means for their recovery.

 I hope to address a lot of the common concerns people experience around this topic in this post.

 If you have had or have disordered eating then it is likely that your body metabolism has been affected at various points, impacting on your body’s ability at those times to lose or gain weight and to function at an optimal level.

 What Is The Body Metabolism?

-However, the same response occurs when people drop their intake for other reasons, including people who diet and it explains why those who diet may initially lose weight rapidly but after a couple of weeks of dieting will find it much harder to sustain weight loss as their BMR has fallen and they are using less baseline energy.
+However, the same response occurs when people drop their intake for other reasons, including people who diet and this explains why those who diet may initially lose weight rapidly but after a couple of weeks of dieting will find it much harder to sustain weight loss as their BMR has fallen and they are using less baseline energy.

 The Metabolism In Eating Disorder Recovery

 In eating disorder recovery weight restoration and nutrition are key components to treatment, in order to restore the person’s body to its natural set point weight.

 This very necessary weight gain in recovery results in ultimate improvements in the physiological and psychological complications of semi starvation.